 Companies that thrive are ones with strong company culture.
 If you haven’t set guidelines for company culture it makes it difficult to develop a team that will get along and share the same vision.

-If you’re a new business, the first few staff are the most important as they set the bar and establish the culture.
-Make sure you choose your first few staff wisely.
+If you’re a new business, the first few employees are the most important as they set the bar and establish the culture.
+Make sure you choose your first few employees wisely.

 As you grow, there will be more demand to hire quickly, which can often mean values, vision and culture are compromised.
-When this happens, productivity slumps, conflict arises and good staff leave.
+When this happens, productivity slumps, conflict arises and good employees leave.

 Your company culture will evolve over time, but it’s important to set the boundaries of what is and isn’t acceptable from the beginning, making it easier for your team to work together and the hiring process easier.

 Being understocked sounds like a quality problem (hey, you’ve sold your stock!), but it can also mean you’re missing out on sales and revenue!

 It’s obviously important to keep stock levels up, but one of the key elements to doing this is to build strong relationships with your suppliers by communicating on a regular basis, and communicating clearly.